 Wannsee is in the far southwest corner of Berlin, in the former American sector.
 In surface area, Berlin is almost nine times bigger than Paris.
-But you don’t really internalize that until you try to visit multiple sites on the same day in this city.
+But you don’t really internalize that until you try to visit multiple sites in this city on the same day.
 Especially by train and bus.
-On a Sunday or holiday, waits between rides can be 20-25 minutes.
+And on a Sunday or holiday, waits between rides can be 20-25 minutes.

 Looking out the window during the 45-minute light-rail ride from my apartment in the former East Zone to Wannsee.
 Fall’s beginning to paint the trees in the northern climes.